 Charging doesn’t take forever either since it has a USB-C port and charger, so if you run it down to a completely dead state it’ll recharge in under 2 hours.
 It does have pass-through charging, so you can use it while it’s plugged in, you just need to give it a little bit of a base charge first before it’ll stay on long enough for a whole session.

 Overall I think this unit is a winner, there are very few things I don’t like about it and many things that I do like.
 It’s the third portable dab rig I’ve reviewed so far and to me it’s the best one.

-Click here to buy the Oura from the official KandyPens store, and make sure you use my promo code STAYUP25 to get 25% OFF your order.
-KP compensates me if you use my referral link but I’m as honest as can be about the vape and I truly appreciate your support!
+Click here to buy the KandyPens Oura from vapor.com. vapor.com compensates me if you use my referral link but I’m as honest as can be about the vape and I truly appreciate your support!
 Use code STAYUP20 to take 20% off.